Dr. Matthew Paldy, PhD, LP

 Attachment and Emotional Intimacy

 Emotional intimacy is deeply shaped by attachment patterns—especially how individuals regulate closeness, distance, and vulnerability under stress.
+When attachment systems are activated, couples often shift away from curiosity and toward protective strategies such as withdrawal, criticism, or emotional shutdown.

 Why Emotional Distance Develops Over Time